Careers360 Logo

 Nervous tissue

-They are made up of neurons (nerve cells in the brain), and these tissues form the entire nervous system, including the spinal cord and the brain.
+Nervous tissues are made up of neurons (nerve cells in the brain), and these tissues form the entire nervous system, including the spinal cord and the brain.

-Types of nervous tissue
+Types of nervous tissue:

 Here’s a table summarizing the types of nervous tissue based on the provided information: